OmarAkbarSraban/SQL_Data_Cleaning-World_Layoff/README.md

 ## Repository Contents
 - `layoffs.csv`: The original, uncleaned dataset.
-- `data_cleaning-layoffs.sql`: SQL script containing all the steps to clean the data.
+- `sql_data_cleaning-layoffs.sql`: SQL script containing all the steps to clean the data.
 - `cleaning_report.pdf`: Detailed report documenting the data cleaning process, findings, and justifications.
 - `README.md`: Project overview and instructions (this file).